Zerro97/khuibeom.com/content/blog/javascript-fundamentals-what-is-javascript.md

 As you might have noticed, polyfill has to do with providing the definition for the newer syntax rather than converting it to old JS syntax.
 So in the above code, it checks whether the `finally` is defined in JS engine by giving `if` check and if it does not exist, it will add the polyfill (`finally()`) to the environment.

 ## Interpretation and Compilation
 There is ongoing debate on whether we should consider Javascript as compiled or interpreted language.
 While Javascript was initially considered as interpreted language, the boundary between interpreted and compiled language blurred as Javascript engine got optimized and changed over the years.
-To understand this better, let's look at what is meant by interpretation and compilation.
+To understand this better, let's look at what is meant by interpretation and compilation, as well as examining Javascript code execution process.

 Interpreted languages refer to languages that are executed in a top-down and step-by-step fashion without any initial parsing.
 Because code is executed on the fly, error is only detected if interpreter reads that line of code during execution.